How to keep your vacant property for sale safe

-There’s another exciting aspect of selecting one of the many DIY home security systems.
-You can choose one that allows you to see what’s going on at the property in real-time.
-For this, you can use a display or an app on your smartphone to monitor your property remotely.
-As soon as you receive an alert, you can view the vacant property.
+Another exciting aspect is selecting one of the many DIY home security systems.
+You can choose one that allows you to see what’s going on at the property in real time.
+You can use a display or an app on your smartphone to monitor your property remotely.
+You can view the vacant property as soon as you receive an alert.
 For instance, if you’re notified about someone lingering outside, this makes it possible for you to keep an eye on them.

 Also, if someone breaches a door or window and gets inside of the residence, you can track their every move in real-time.
-While watching the perpetrator, you could call 911 and provide the police with a full description of the intruder or intruders.
+While watching the perpetrator, you could call 911 and provide the police with a full description of the intruder or intruder.
 Even if the criminals leave the property before the cops show up, having the information you provided will make their job of catching them easier.
-Not only that, but a prosecutor can use the security video in court to get a conviction.
+Also, a prosecutor can use the security video in court to get a conviction.

 Then, there’s the monitoring part of DIY home security systems.
 With this, you and a security company can monitor the residence.
 So, you have two sets of eyes watching over your unoccupied home.
 Many security companies offer monitoring at no charge or for a nominal fee.

 The following are just a few reputable companies that provide DIY home security systems and monitoring.